mvarenitsyn/autowelcome/README.md

   - Set `useBrowserless=false` in the form data to force using the local browser in async mode
   - When browserless.io is not used, the async job will run on the server's local browser
   - This gives you flexibility to choose between scale (remote) and privacy (local)

+## Limitations

+- Job status and progress are stored in memory.
+If the server restarts, all job data is lost.
+For production, consider using a persistent job store.

 ## Web Interface